anuragbansall/Cohort/README.md

 # Cohort Projects Repository

 Welcome to my **Cohort Projects Repository**!
 This repo contains all the projects I will be building during my cohort.
-These projects focus on building and enhancing web development skills using **HTML** and **CSS**.
+These projects focus on building and enhancing web development skills.

 You can quickly navigate to any project by clicking on the links below: